Tanus186/CanopyRS_Setup/README.md

 dir "%USERPROFILE%\Anaconda3\Scripts\conda.exe"
 ```

-*Explanation: These commands search the computer to find the exact location of the Anaconda/Miniconda installation.*
+*Explanation: These commands search the computer to find the exact location of the Anaconda/Miniconda installation and give its exact path in the output
+for eg C:\Users\admin\Anaconda3\Scripts\activate.bat*

 **2. Activate the base Conda environment:**
 *(Note: Adjust this path if step 1 showed Anaconda is installed elsewhere)*